 Ready?
 Let’s get started.

 Method 1.
-Moderate User Registrations in WordPress with Custom Registration Form
+Moderate User Registrations in WordPress with a Custom Registration Form

-WPForms is the best drag-and-drop WordPress form builder used by over 6 million websites, and it comes with a powerful User Registration add-on.
+For this, we recommend WPForms.
+It’s the best drag-and-drop WordPress contact form builder, used by over 6 million websites, and comes with a powerful User Registration add-on.

 The user registration add-on allows you to create completely custom WordPress user registration forms and login forms.